 You can make as many as you want and give some away.
 These then help you make new batches of kombucha.

-Kombucha is an excellent beverage in the summer months since you can make it into iced tea.
+Kombucha is also an excellent beverage in the summer months since you can make it into iced tea.
+Check out our post below for a SCOBY kombucha recipe.

-Miso is a well-known Japanese paste made from fermented soybean.
+Miso is a well-known Japanese paste made from fermented soybeans.
 Its active component is koji, a type of fungus called Aspergillus oryzae.

 This condiment may help digestion in two ways:

 - It can neutralize the anti-nutrient ability of soybean and grain.
-It refers to the characteristic of these foods to bind to nutrients, preventing their proper absorption.
+Characteristically these foods bind to nutrients, preventing their proper absorption.

 - It may reduce the symptoms of inflammatory bowel disease such as colitis.
 Colitis is a chronic disease characterized by inflammation of the colon’s lining.